matvop/FavIt/proposal.md

 The PyLapse web-app will provide user with a web interface to access, add, remove, monitor public or private network/IP camera(s).
-Will include the ability to take snapshots at a specified interval for a specified duration and then combine the images into a time-lapse video upon completion.
-User can choose to playback in browser and/or download.
+Will include the ability to take snapshots at a specified interval for a specified duration and then combine the images into a time-lapse video file upon completion.

-## Minimum Viable Product:
-Support creating and storing snapshots from videos streams configured by the user.
-App will provide the user with a method of displaying stored snapshots.

 ## Specific Functionality:
 + Main page